 What are the best banks in Portugal for expats?

-It is worth mentioning that it is quite easy to open a bank in Portugal even for expats.
+It is worth mentioning that it is usually quite easy to open a bank account in Portugal if you’re an expat living in the country.
+However, if you’re living outside the Eurozone you may have some challenges.
 By virtue of Portugal being in the Eurozone, you can transfer currency to any other country within the Eurozone transaction fees.

 When it comes down to choosing the right banks for you as an expat, the decision is easier said than done.
 Truth is, there are plenty of good banks in Portugal, and the choice of what bank to go for is entirely up to you.